 VBAC refers to delivering your baby vaginally after you have previously had a Caesarean delivery.
 Many women consider VBAC because of a shorter recovery time after delivery and a lower risk of surgical complications.
 If you are planning on having more children, VBAC reduces the risk of scarring from C-section surgery.
-VBAC is not for every woman, but Dr. Powell or Dr. Lee explain if you are a candidate for VBAC.
+VBAC is not for every woman, but Dr. Powell will explain if you are a candidate for VBAC.

 If you have had more than one C-section or if you are carrying triplets or a higher order of multiples, the team at Comprehensive Women’s Health recommend a planned C-section.
 Other factors decrease your likelihood of VBAC such as:

-Any concerns you may have about VBAC are best discussed with Dr. Lee or Dr. Powell.
+Any concerns you may have about VBAC are best discussed with Dr. Powell.
 They will explain any risks associated with VBAC that are more specific to your pregnancy.
 If you can labor without complications, VBAC is quite safe.
 If you aren’t laboring without complications, you are at higher risk of uterine rupture.
 If your uterus tears during labor, you will need an emergency C-section.
 Your team discusses how the risks directly relate to your pregnancy and delivery.

-Speak with Dr. Lee or Dr. Powell about all your concerns and questions as soon as possible in your pregnancy, such as during your first prenatal appointment.
+Speak with Dr. Powell about all your concerns and questions as soon as possible in your pregnancy, such as during your first prenatal appointment.
 VBAC childbirth classes teach you what to expect during delivery.
 Select a hospital capable of handling an emergency C-section.
 When you start labor, do your best to relax and work with your body during labor.